 During 1986, the squadron converted to the Lockheed F-16 Fighting Falcon and lost its training mission.
 On 1 October 1986, the unit was redesignated as the 308th Tactical Fighter Squadron.
 On 1 November 1991, the squadron was redesignated as the 308th Fighter Squadron and reassigned to the 31st Operations Group.
 Around 11 September 1992, the squadron operated from Moody Air Force Base, Georgia, and was attached to the 347th Operations Group.
-On 1 October

-1992, the move to Moody Air Force Base was made permanent, thus ending its Air Defense of southern Florida mission.
+On 1 October 1992, the move to Moody Air Force Base was made permanent, thus ending its Air Defense of southern Florida mission.
 On 20 November 1992, the unit was assigned to the 347th Operations Group.
 While at Moody Air Force Base, the squadron trained to deploy in support of US national security interests and global military contingencies.
 On 1 April 1994, the squadron was assigned to the 56th Operations Group at Luke Air Force Base, Arizona.
 The squadron conducted qualification training for USAF student pilots and proficiency training for instructor pilots and rated pilots already qualified in F-16 aircraft, 1994-2015.
 On 25 June 2015, the 308th Fighter Squadron inactivated.
 On 2 July 2018, the 308th Fighter Squadron reactivated, but remained unmanned until 30 November 2018, when it re-manned.
-The 308th Fighter Squadron conducted qualification training for USAF and Partner Nation student pilots and proficiency training for instructor pilots and proficiency training for USAF and Partner Nation student pilots and proficiency training for instructor for instructor pilots and proficiency training for USAF and Partner Nation student pilots and proficiency training for instructor pilots and rated pilots qualified in F-35A aircraft.
+The 308th Fighter Squadron conducted qualification training for USAF and Partner Nation student pilots and proficiency training for instructor pilots and rated pilots qualified in F-35A aircraft.

-Locally Updated on 20 February 2020
+Locally Updated on 25 February 2022